reinanan/reinanan/README.md

 idm matching just ask me first

-my kins are uhhh mizuki, ena, mafuyu and an
+my kins are uhhh mizuki, ena, mafuyu, an and airi sezaki

 i do things before i think so umm im actively working on that ok but tell me if ur uncomfortable